getnikola/nikola-site/posts/nikola-py27-py3x-survey-results-and-the-future-of-python-27.rst

 There were, however, a few participants that had concerns about our decision.
 A few users cited the inability to migrate due to having existing Python 2-only software.
 For most people, this is not a problem — Python 2 and 3 can **coexist** on one machine, with separate packages and binaries.
 Those users would be just use Nikola with Python 3.x, and their legacy software with 2.7 — and it would work without any problems.
 The only people who could have a problem are those using 2.7–only code in plugins.

 Some users also suggested bundling an interpreter with Nikola (this is done by eg. Dropbox).
 We believe that this is not a good thing to do.
-Bundling an interpreter is a lot of work, and Dropbox does this because they want to protect their code (not applicable in an open–source project) and because they have a large non-technical user base (who is scared by black terminal windows used by h4x0rz).
+Bundling an interpreter is a lot of work, and Dropbox does this because they want to protect their code (not applicable in an open–source project) and because they have a large non-technical user base (scared by black terminal windows used by h4x0rz).
 However, there is a partial solution: if you prefer, you can use a `Docker image`__ that runs Nikola under Arch Linux, created by Rob Brewer (and which has been blessed by the Nikola team).

 Yet another suggestion was to make Nikola available via Homebrew or MacPorts.
 While there is no package for Nikola available in those repositories, our `Getting Started Guide`__ recommends using Homebrew, MacPorts or Fink with virtualenv and pip on OS X, by providing install instructions for those three repositories (using Python 3).
 If you want a package for one of those systems, you can always contribute your own (if this is possible in those communities) — the Nikola community will be happy to use it.